goodcleanfun/stack/README.md

 # stack
-A memory-pooled generic stack implementation using a singly linked list, including lock-free thread-safety using atomics if specified
+Generic lock-free stack using a singly linked list with a memory pool for nodes.
+Includes thread-safe mode using C11 atomics/compare-and-swap.